greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-loading-data-with-gpload.html.md

 The Greenplum `gpload` utility loads data using readable external tables and the Greenplum parallel file server \(gpfdist or `gpfdists`\).
 It handles parallel file-based external table setup and allows users to configure their data format, external table definition, and gpfdist or `gpfdists` setup in a single configuration file.

-**Note:** `gpfdist` and `gpload` are compatible only with the Greenplum Database major version in which they are shipped.
+> **Note** `gpfdist` and `gpload` are compatible only with the Greenplum Database major version in which they are shipped.
 For example, a `gpfdist` utility that is installed with Greenplum Database 4.x cannot be used with Greenplum Database 5.x or 6.x.

-**Note:** `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes \(" "\) to identify the column.
+> **Note** `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes \(" "\) to identify the column.

 ## <a id="du168147"></a>To use gpload